History of the Library

 The library received numerous donations and were able to build a new building.
 The residence was moved to Mr. Charles Gustafson's property, a little over a block away on Washington Street (which is now 12th Street).
 This house is still there, though additions have been added on.
 The new library building cost $14,597.

-An addition was put on the back side of the library.
+With a bequest from the Samuelson family, an addition was put on the back side of the library.

 The first Public Access Computer was purchased with funds donated by the Orion Fall Festival.

 Mrs. Katherine Harless was the first librarian and she worked for 50 cents each afternoon or evening that she worked.